 - Debian: Better than Fedora, but not as good as Ubuntu

 You can read more about proprietary driver support in this other article that I wrote recently in the link below.

 Category#4: Best distro with support for installation on any computing platform.

 Two distros come to mind when thinking about Linux installation support in multiple computing platforms and hardware architectures like x86, x64, ARM, etc. They are

 We have already learned about the nature of the above 2 distros in category#2.
 The one point worth noting about the above 2 distros is the fact that while Arch gives you a basic system to build on top of, Gentoo lets you build even the basic system so that you have complete control over how you compile and build it!

-If you are tech-savvy, then you would absolutely love the challenge of making these distros work on platforms like the Raspberry Pi, Beagle bones, etc. If you are interested in doing something of that nature, I suggest you read this other article I wrote (link below) to port it to one of these boards!
+If you are tech-savvy, then you would absolutely love the challenge of making these distros work on platforms like the Raspberry Pi, Beagle bones, etc. If you are interested in doing something of that nature, I suggest you use one of the boards mentioned in the article below!

 Let’s move onto the next category in our list which is Networking based Linux distros.